Ecconia/OpenTUNG/Readme.md

 - Install OpenJDK
   - But you may just use any other JDK installed via terminal, your favorite search engine helps.
+  - Try `java -version` in your favorite terminal, if it doesn't work consult your favorite search engine.
 - Install Maven, you may use provided `maven` package.
   - If the version is older, you might have no colors in terminal while compiling it.
   - You can easily get an up to date version.
 Just use your favorite search engine.
+  - Try `mvn -version` in your favorite terminal, if it doesn't work consult your favorite search engine.

 #### Build process: